tw-th-data-guild/essential-data-developer/data-capability.md

 # Data Capability

-We can divide data capability into 5 buckets.
+In [self-assessment for data related capability](https://docs.google.com/forms/d/e/1FAIpQLSeYHRP3Tm04r9BZOL1G4YfXyF2dN4VNib2LtlB0f46TPnHCRw/viewform), it categorize data capability into 5 buckets.
+Which seems to be a good reference for us to think about how are we going to grow data capabilities.

 ### Data Strategy